-ASSESSMENT RUBRIC: STRUCTURE LEVELS OF PROFICIENCY INTRODUCTION вору SUMMARY FINAL CALL TO ACTION WELCOME Introduced self and topic AGENDA Provided a preview of the content of the presentation and used parallel structure HOOK Engaged audience with a surprising fact (with source if applicable) Connected the hook with briefing topic Stated the objective or recommendation upfront Point 1 Transitioned from agenda to point 1 Supported information with reliable, verifiable sources Cited sources for point 1 Point 2 Transitioned from point 1 to point 2 Supported information with reliable, verifiable sources Cited sources for point 2 Point 3 Transitioned from point 2 to point 3 Supported information with reliable, verifiable sources Cited sources for point 2 Cited sources for point 3 Cited sources for point 3 TRANSITION • Utilized a transition statement to start the closing REITERATED MAJOR POINTS • Focused on the benefits to the audience RECOMMENDATION • Made a specific, actionable "ask."
-QUESTIONS AND ANSWERS • Students may take 1 or 2 questions from the audience after their allotted time has expired Prepared a highly effective and well-structured introduction.
+LEVELS OF PROFICIENCY INTRODUCTION BODY SUMMARY FINAL CALL TO ACTION WELCOME Introduced self and topic AGENDA Provided a preview of the content of the presentation and used parallel structure HOOK Engaged audience with a surprising fact (with source if applicable) Connected the hook with briefing topic Stated the objective or recommendation upfront POINT 1 Transitioned from agenda to point 1 Supported information with reliable, verifiable sources Cited sources for point 1 POINT 2 Transitioned from point 1 to point 2 Supported information with reliable, verifiable sources Cited sources for point 2 POINT 3 Transitioned from point 2 to point 3 Supported information with reliable, verifiable sources Cited sources for point 3 Supported information with reliable, verifiable sources Cited sources for point 3 TRANSITION Utilized a transition statement to start the closing REITERATED MAJOR POINTS Focused on the benefits to the audience RECOMMENDATION • Made a specific, actionable "ask."
+QUESTIONS AND ANSWERS • Students may take 1 or 2 questions from the audience after their allotted time has expired 4 Advanced; Professional and effective Prepared a highly effective and well-structured introduction.
 Prepared a highly effective and well-structured outline of points 1, 2, and 3.
 Transition statements were logical and flowed smoothly throughout the outline.
-Prepared a highly effective and well-structured closing.
-Prepared a highly effective and well-structured final call to action.
-3 Prepared an acceptable introduction; however, the introduction must be rewritten for clarity or effectiveness.
+Prepared a highly effective and well- structured closing.
+Prepared a highly effective and well- structured final call to action.
+3 Acceptable; Minor modifications are recommended Prepared an acceptable introduction; however, the introduction must be rewritten for clarity or effectiveness.
 Prepared an acceptable outline for points 1, 2, and 3; however, the points must be rewritten for clarity or the transitions could be improved.
 Prepared an acceptable closing; however, the closing must be rewritten for clarity or effectiveness.
 Prepared an acceptable final call to action; however, "the ask" must be rewritten for clarity or effectiveness.
-Limited introduction.
+2 Limited; Substantial modifications are needed Limited introduction.
 Components were lacking.
 Limited outline.
 Missing information for points 1, 2, or 3.
 Transitions were lacking.
 Limited closing.
 Major points were not effectively reiterated.
 Limited final call to action.
 "The ask" was lacking.
-Unsatisfactory; Did not meet the minimal course standards for the "Introduction" and/or essential components were omitted.
+1 Unsatisfactory; Does not meet course requirements Did not meet the minimal course standards for the "Introduction" and/or essential components were omitted.
 Did not meet the minimal course standards for the "Body" and/or essential components were omitted.
 Did not meet the minimal course standards for the "Closing" and/or essential components were omitted.
 Did not meet the minimal course standards for the "Final Call to Action" and/or essential components were omitted.
 Score